mrakgr/The-Spiral-Language/readme.md

 With this, the new List module is done.

-#### Note on combining union types, partial active patterns and join points
+#### Warning on combining union types, partial active patterns and join points

 ...